AlexCue987/konsumers/README.md

 For a complete working example, refer to `examples/basics/IfOrElse.kt`.

 ### Using states in transformations

 As we are iterating items in our sequence, we can store any data in a state.
 This allows for easy solutions to many common problems.

-For instance, in the following example we are:

-* consuming a time series of temperature readings
-* storing the previous reading in a state
-* using the sate to transform temperature readings into a time series of temperature changes:
+For instance, in the following example we are using a state named `lastTwoItems` to transform a series of temperature reading into a series of temperature changes:

 ```kotlin
         val lastTwoItems = LastN<Temperature>(2)